 "If you’ve seen what’s on the menu for most school lunches, these findings are no surprise," he said.
 "The time has come to seriously deal with the issue of childhood obesity and physical inactivity on a governmental and parental level."

-Heart meeting : http://www.americanheart.org
+for more information on heart issues go to Heart meeting : http://www.americanheart.org

 For Ayurvedic treatments on heart disorders see this textbook :

 Ayurvedic Medicine for Westerners - Application of Ayurvedic Treatments Throughout Life (Volume 5)